tudelft-cda-lab/tudelft-cda-lab.github.io/_blogposts/2022-01-03-attack-graphs.md

     <figcaption>Fig 2.
 A notional alert-driven attack graph. </figcaption>
 </figure>

--	**Alert-driven AG.** An alert-driven AG shows all the paths attacker(s) take to exploit one of the high-severity alert-groups  (*a.k.a Objectives*), e.g., exfiltration, DoS, resource hijacking, data manipulation, on a specific victim machine.
+-	**Alert-driven AG.** An alert-driven AG shows all the paths attacker(s) take to exploit one of the high-severity alert-groups  (a.k.a <em class="italic">Objectives</em>), e.g., exfiltration, DoS, resource hijacking, data manipulation, on a specific victim machine.
 We do this by keeping track of all the alerts appearing between <attacker, victim> pairs, and displaying only a selection of those alert sequences in each AG.
 For each such sequence, it is shown up till the objective.
 If the objective is reached multiple times in a single sequence, it is broken into multiple attack attempts, and they are shown as individual attack paths.

 <figure>
   <img src="../../assets/blog-img/attack-graphs/multi-paths.png"